No startup pitches, I am a DevOps principled environment bootstrapper.

 - Run

-to upgrade every package manager at once but respect locked versions. - Ask AI (
+upto upgrade every package manager at once but respect locked versions. - Quickly ask AI (

 Supported Linux distributions (both AArch64 and x86-64):